Barnham Cross Common

-Barnham Cross Common is a 69.1 ha biological Site of Special Scientific Interest on the southern outskirts of Thetford in Norfolk.
+Barnham Cross Common is a 69.1 ha biological Site of Special Scientific Interest on the southern outskirts of Thetford in Norfolk, England.
 It is owned by Thetford Town Council and is registered common land.
 It is also a Local Nature Reserve and a Nature Conservation Review site, Grade 1.
 It is part of the Breckland Special Area of Conservation and Special Protection Area.

 This grassland and heath common has diverse habitats and a rich flora, including several nationally rare plants.
 There are nearly a hundred species of birds, including sixty which breed on the site, and a wide range of invertebrates.

 The common is open to the public.
+Part of the land designated as Barnham Cross Common SSSI is owned by the Ministry of Defence.